biirdeetech/BiirdeeUI/KB.md

     - Uses `groupFlightsByCabin()` to eliminate duplicates
     - One card per unique flight with cabin options
     - Empty state when no flights in selected cabin
-    - **Smart UI**: Hides redundant information when all flights have same price/quality
+    - **Smart UI**: Shows single price or range in cabin tabs; hides sort tabs when no choice exists
   - **Sorting Algorithm Details**:
     - **Cheapest**: Simple price ascending sort
     - **Best**: Three-tier sort priority: